Max Ehrlich

-Max Michaelis Ehrlich (7 December 1892 – 1 October 1944) was a German actor, screenwriter, and director on the German theater, comedy and cabaret scene of the 1930s.
+Max Michaelis Ehrlich (7 December 1892 – 1 October 1944) was a German Jewish actor, screenwriter, and director on the German theater, comedy and cabaret scene of the 1930s.

 Ehrlich began his career in the 1920s at various theatres, including leading roles in Max Reinhardt productions and revues.
 He appeared in 42 films, ten of which he directed, and on eight records.
 He wrote several books, including From Adelbert to Zilzer, his best-selling humorous collection of stories and anecdotes about sixty-two of his best known show business friends and colleagues.

 Career in Nazi Germany

 In 1933, the National Socialists seized power and stopped Ehrlich and his other Jewish colleagues from working in Germany.
 As a result, he left for Vienna to appear with the Rudolf Nelson Revue.
 However, there too, Austrian anti-Semites interrupted the show with cries of "Jews, get out of Vienna."
 Consequently, the troupe left for The Netherlands, stopping en route for stage appearances in Switzerland.

 In 1935, homesick for his native land, Ehrlich returned to Nazi Germany.
 Jewish entertainers once again were permitted to perform there but only within the framework of the Jüdischer Kulturbund (Jewish Cultural Union) and exclusively in front of Jewish audiences.
 Ehrlich was named director of the Kulturbund's light theatre departments.
 However, following the 1938 pogrom "Kristallnacht," he decided to leave Germany definitively.
 Both of his farewell performances immediately sold out, so that a third presentation on 2 April 1939 was added.
 Here, in front of a full house of fans, calling out their affection and encouragement, Ehrlich made his final appearance in Germany.